Heinrich XXIX, Count of Reuss-Ebersdorf: Life

 Under Count Heinrich XXIX, a Moravian Church was founded in Ebersdorf, after the model of the church von Zinzendorf had founded in Upper Lusatia at Herrnhut.
 Because class differences were largely eliminated in this church, the whole village met in the ballroom of the palace to pray and sing hymns.
 The Count and his servants were to treat each other as "brothers" while in church.

 Issue

-Count Heinrich XXIX and Countess Sophie Theodora of Castell-Remlingen had thirteen children:
+Count Heinrich XXIX and his wife, Countess Sophie Theodora of Castell-Remlingen had thirteen children: